 Curriculum & Training Specialist

-Sarah Bassett-Kim has a background as an instructional coach and high school English teacher, which serves her well in her role as she designs service-learning curriculum, creates training materials, and facilitates training sessions with school districts across the country.
+Sarah Bassett-Kim has a background as an instructional coach and high school English teacher, which serves her well in her role as she designs service-learning curriculum, creates training materials, and facilitates training workshops with educators and youth across the country.
 Sarah is passionate about the work of NYLC because youth interests, choices, and leadership are at the center of every endeavor.

 Sarah graduated with a Masters of Education in Curriculum and Instruction as well as a certificate in Teaching Writing and Critical Literacy from the University of Minnesota.
-Sarah graduated from St. Olaf College with a degree in music and English education.
-Sarah also serves as an Advisory Board Member for the Minnesota Writing Project.
+She has completed Thinking Collaborative’s ™ Cognitive Coaching ® Foundation Seminars.
+Sarah is also a licensed English/language arts teacher in the state of Minnesota who serves as an Advisory Board Member for the Minnesota Writing Project.

 Professional Development Director